ibm-cloud-docs/pattern-vpc-security/overview.md

  - [Using service endpoints to privately connect to Secrets Manager](https://docs/secrets-manager?topic=secrets-manager-service-connection&interface=ui),
  - [Securing your data in Secrets Manager](https://docs/secrets-manager?topic=secrets-manager-mng-data&interface=ui),
  - [Protecting Secrets Manager resources with context-based restrictions](https://docs/secrets-manager?topic=secrets-manager-access-control-cbr&interface=ui)
  - Secrets Manager instances are provisioned per region to spread out workloads and limit the blast radius in case of a regional outage.
 Secrets Manager is a single-tenant service.
 CPU and memory limits are applied per Secrets Manager instance.
 Those limits restrict the API request rates based on the usage pattern.
 As a rule of thumb, it is recommended to keep the rate below 20 req/s.
-Additionally, limit the number of unique clients that make requests to a single Secrets Manager instance,
+Additionally, limit the number of unique clients that make requests to a single Secrets Manager instance, and
  - Another best practice is the use of one of IBM Cloud’s key management systems (Key Protect or Hyper Protect Crypto Services (HPCS)) to encrypt secrets.
 Guidance on how you should organize your secrets can be found here: [Organizing Your Secrets.](https://docs/secrets-manager?topic=secrets-manager-secret-groups&interface=ui)

 Note that Secrets Manager is a high available platform which has built-in resiliency and backups in each region.
 Customers have specific responsibilities around secrets management.
 More details can be found here: [Security Design](https://docs/vpc-resiliency?topic=vpc-resiliency-security-design).
 Ensure high availability of secrets management platform.
 Provisions for high availability and encrypted backups should be used.

+## Privilege Identity and Access Management
+{: #PIM}

 ## Bastion Host and Privilege Identity and Access Management (PAM)
 {: #bastion-host}

 A bastion host is a server used to manage access to an internal or private network from an external network - sometimes called a jump box or jump server.
 Because bastion hosts often sit in the Internet edge, they typically run a minimum number of services to reduce their attack surface.
 They are also commonly used to proxy and log communications, such as SSH sessions.
 Privilege Access Management (PAM) software can be loaded on top of the bastion host to provide more security functionality, granular access control and logging beyond terminal SSH access.

 ### Options
 {: #bastion-host-options}